rnmapbox/maps/ios/install.md

 Set the `$RNMapboxMapsImpl` to `mapbox` aka v10 implementation [see bellow for detailed instructions](#mapbox-maps-sdk-v10)

 Run `pod install` to download the proper mapbox dependency.
-You may need to run `pod repo update` if you get an error of ` CocoaPods could not find compatible versions for pod "MapboxMaps"`

 ```sh
 # Go to the ios folder